vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 Anusvara is often an extension of the primal short A-vowel sound and has the same general range of indications in Tantric thought.
 It allows all other sounds to merge into the pure essence of sound at the top of the head, the A-sound of the Absolute, Brahman.
 It is said to be the Shiva-bindu or the ‘point of Shiva’ that merges the entire universe back into pure unity.
 It is often related to the mind and the Moon.
 Visarga is often connected to the long-A vowel in terms of its range of meanings.

 In addition, it is used by itself as the mantra ‘*aâ*’, which stands for the Self \(aham\), Prana, the Sun and the day.
 It gives light and power and connects with our inner being and source of energy and vitality.
-It is only used with a few mantras like *Sauâ, Íriâ, Hrãâ*, as well as *Namaâ *for giving additional expressive or creative energy to them.
+It is only used with a few mantras like *Sauâ, Śriâ, Hrãâ*, as well as *Namaâ *for giving additional expressive or creative energy to them.
 It imparts Shakti to sounds as manifest power.

-**Anusvara, *****Aæ***
+**Anusvara,** ***Aṁ***
-Sound Final nasal sound as in Oæ, drawing in of a sound and merging it into the mind   Energetic Holding, harmonizing, internalizing, dissolving within   Spiritual Mergence in the Deity, Being or the Absolute, Shiva   Physical Head, top of the head, upper palate   Psychological Mind, deep feeling, profound knowing   Yoga Promotes contemplation, mergence, internalization, detachment, samadhi
+Sound Final nasal sound as in Oṁ, drawing in of a sound and merging it into the mind   Energetic Holding, harmonizing, internalizing, dissolving within   Spiritual Mergence in the Deity, Being or the Absolute, Shiva   Physical Head, top of the head, upper palate   Psychological Mind, deep feeling, profound knowing   Yoga Promotes contemplation, mergence, internalization, detachment, samadhi

-**Visarga, *****Aâ***
+**Visarga,** ***Aâ***
 Sound Soft-H as in Namaâ , release of sound through exhalation   Energetic Releasing, expanding, expressing generating energy   Spiritual Higher Self in transcendence, first pranic manifestation, Shakti   Physical Face, forehead, lower palate   Psychological Outgoing or expanding energy and self-expression, ego, prana   Yoga Promotes meditation, Self-inquiry, awareness of original prana
 * * *